 |2d 6h 30m 56s 600ms||2 days 6 hrs 30 mins 56 secs 600 msecs|

-You can also enter a number and it is automatically converted to a duration.
+You can also enter a number and it's automatically converted to a duration.
 The number you enter is converted according to the default unit of measure that has been specified for the duration field.

-To see what unit of measure is being used in a duration field, enter a number and see which unit of measure it is converted to.
+To see the unit of measure used in a duration field, enter a number and see which unit of measure it's converted to.

 The number 5 is converted to 5 hrs, if the unit of measure is hours.